ExplosivePro/rock-paper-scissors/README.md

-This is a [Rock, Paper, Scissors](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) solution.
+This is a simple [Rock, Paper, Scissors](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) game.
 It is using [Next.js](https://nextjs.org/) and [tailwindcss](https://tailwindcss.com/).

 # Live Version
 You can play the game [here](https://rock-paper-scissors.vercel.app).